navapro/cookify/README.md

 ```bash
 mysql -u root -p cookify < create_tables.sql
 ```
-(If this doesn't work, cd into sql folder and run: mysql -u root -p cookify < create_and_update_recipes.sql)

 You will be prompted to enter the password for the root user.

 **C3: Run test-sample.sql Script**

-This script resets the database, creates tables, and runs test queries for user profile creation.

-If it fails, you can manually run the sql script:
 ```bash
 mysql -u root -p cookify < test-sample.sql
 ```